koltonbrockhouse/koltonbrockhouse/README.md

 For me, cybersecurity isn't just a field; it's a deep passion where I get to unravel complex challenges through practical, hands-on projects.
 I'm always looking for ways to strengthen security operations and processes.
 I invite you to explore my repositories and see the dedication I've poured into this work.
 It's been a truly rewarding journey, and I'm genuinely keen to share it with you!

 This portfolio shows off what I've been working on.
-Take a look around and see how I put cybersecurity ideas into action!
+Take a look around and see how I put cybersecurity ideas into action.

 ---